Instructions for Authors

 The journal will be issued on 25th of March, June, September and December, each year.

-No peer-reviewing charges are required.
-However, the publication costs are covered through article processing charges (APCs).
+The publication costs are covered through article processing charges (APCs) and no submission or any other fees are required for the publication of the accepted article.
 There is a modest APC of 150 Euro(€) editor fee for the processing of each primary accepted paper (1000-4000 words) to encourage high-quality submissions.
-APCs are only charged for articles that pass the pre-publication checks and are published.
+APCs will be considered for articles that successfully pass the peer-review process and are ready for publication.
 A surcharge will be placed on any article that is over 4000 words in length to cover the considerable additional processing costs.
 Payment can be made by credit card, bank transfer, money order or check.
 Instruction for payment is sent during publication process as soon as manuscript is accepted.
 Meanwhile, this journal encourages the academic institutions in low-income countries to publish high quality scientific results, free of charges.

 |over 4000 words